Grandma’s Chocolate Pie

 We don’t eat shortening, and the only difference we make is using butter in our crusts just like grandma did.
 They are as flaky and flavorful as ever.

 My second secret in making my chocolate pie amazing is substituting vanilla extract and using chocolate extract instead.
 Find out more about how I came up with that.
 I promise, if you make some and use it in this pie, you’ll be amazed!
-Hurry up and whip up this pie for Easter.
+Obviously, you can use vanilla and still have a wonderful chocolate pie too.
+Hurry up and whip up this chocolate pie either way.
 You’ll be the talk of the town.

 Grandma’s chocolate pie